How to Apply for the M.S. in Medical Dosimetry

 - Be a practicing radiation therapist.

-- Be able to obtain a support letter from their employer (see the template, support of clinical education and adjusting working hours, if applicable)..
+- Be able to obtain a support letter from their employer (see the template in #8 below, support of clinical education and adjusting working hours, if applicable).

-- Have taken undergraduate courses in General Physics I and II (8 SCH), A&P I and II (8 SCH), and Calculus I and II (6 SCH) with a grade of "C" or better.
+- Have taken undergraduate courses in College Physics I and II (8 SCH) and A&P I and II (8 SCH) with a grade of "C" or better.
 These courses must be completed before the start of the program.
+The applicant should make a minimum score of 75% in the program’s admission math assessment.
+The outline of the math assessment will be provided to guide applicants in how to prepare.

 - Have completed Radiobiology, Clinical Radiation Oncology, and Pathophysiology courses during their undergraduate program; otherwise, they must take these courses during the program.